 There are very few, if any downsides to selling on multiple channels.
 So, if you’re looking for ways to reach new customers and grow your store this is likely a wise decision.

 Which Marketplace Should You Sell On?

-As we touched on earlier, the more marketplaces you can sell on the better.
+As we touched on earlier, the more online marketplaces you can sell on the better.
 However, that doesn’t mean every one of them will suit your business.

 We’ve outlined the four biggest marketplaces below so you can choose the ones that are best for you.

 If you’re looking for the website with the most traffic, this is it.
 Amazon has become the world’s largest retailer, which is why so many businesses sell there.

 More Customers: Amazon makes up 49% of all eCommerce sales, meaning there really isn’t another marketplace that can touch them in that regard.